dotnet/docs-maui/docs/migration/multi-project-overview.md

 - By creating a new .NET MAUI app using the multi-project template.

   With this approach you create a new multi-project .NET MAUI app, and then migrate the code and resources from your Xamarin.Forms app to the multi-project .NET MAUI app.
-For more information, see [Upgrade to a multi-project app with the project template](multi-project-to-multi-project-with-template.md).
+For more information, see [Manually upgrade a Xamarin.Forms app to a multi-project .NET MAUI app with the project template](multi-project-to-multi-project-with-template.md).

 - By migrating a Xamarin.Forms library project to a .NET MAUI library project.